MediaRon/simple-comment-editing-options/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Released 2019-02-20
+* Added option for unlimited editing for logged in users.

 = 1.0.5 =
 * Released 2019-02-17
-* Added option for timer to be compact or with words
+* Added option for timer to be compact or with words.

 = 1.0.4 =
 * Released 2019-02-14
-* Added option to stop timer
+* Added option to stop timer.
-* Added option to change stop timer text
+* Added option to change stop timer text.

 = 1.0.2 =
 * Released 2019-01-21